 After seven years of use, the 'Window on the World' idents were feeling distinctly worn out, but with no cash in the kitty for anything new, BBC2 took the unprecedented step of bringing back a selection of the much-loved 1991-2001 '2's.
 Reintroduced ostensibly to mark the channel's fiftieth anniversary in 2014, the idents remained on air for a further four years.

 After more than 27 years, half the time that BBC2 had been on air, the big '2' was finally ditched on 27th September 2018.
 To replace it, BBC2 came up with a new series of 'colourful visualisations based on a simple curve'.
 These impressive graphical idents buck the trend which has seen many other channels, including BBC1, move to live action idents.
-There are sixteen variants in all.
+The set launched with sixteen idents, but further variants have since been introduced.

 If you want to explore the subject of television idents and continuity in greater depth, I recommend the following websites: